-The Annual Required Contributions for fiscal year 2011 were determined based on the June 30, 2007 valuations for all plans except for the Board of Governors plan which was based on the June 30, 2009 valuation.
+The Annual Required Contributions for fiscal year 2012 were determined based on the June 30, 2009 valuations for all plans.

-The June 30, 2007 actuarial valuation was developed using the individual entry age actuarial method and the Unfunded Actuarial Accrued Liability (UAAL) was amortized by a level (principal and interest combined) percent of payroll contribution for each component unit employer.
+As of the June 30, 2009 actuarial valuation, the Unfunded Actuarial Accrued Liability (UAAL) was amortized by a level (principal and interest combined) percent of payroll contribution for each employer.
 The UAAL was determined using the actuarial value of assets and actuarial accrued liability calculated as of the valuation date.
 The UAAL for all plans, except teachers, is being amortized over the remainder of a closed 30-year (or shorter) period from June 30, 2006.
-The remaining amortization period at June 30, 2007 is 29 years.
+The remaining amortization period at June 30, 2009 was 27 years.
 The UAAL for teachers is being amortized as a level dollar amount over an 8-year period from June 30, 2007.

-For the June 30, 2007 valuation the actuarial assumptions include a 3.566% discount rate, a health care cost trend assumption of 10% progressively declining to 4.5% after 7 years, and salary growth assumption rates ranging between 4.5% and 13.25%.
-Other assumptions, including those relating to rates of termination, rates of retirement, percent married, and retiree health care election rates, were based on the most recent experience study for the Employees' Retirement System of Rhode Island as well as on anticipated experience changes in conjunction with the adopted retirement plan changes recently enacted through legislation.
+The following table summarizes the assumptions and methods employed in the June 30, 2009 valuation.
+Other assumptions, including those relating to rates of termination, rates of retirement, percent married, and retiree health care election rates, were based on the most recent experience study for the Employees' Retirement System of Rhode Island as well as on anticipated experience changes in conjunction with the adopted retirement plan changes enacted through legislation.